 Happens quite a bit in the Star Wars prequels, except since the pace is more sedate, it dampens the energy of the scene.

 In the beginning of Star Wars A New Hope Darth Vader and an Imperial officer have a more brisk "Sorkin style" one on board Tantive IV discussing Princess Leia and the stolen Death Star plans.

 An unconvincing version in the film adaptation of A Sound of Thunder, thanks to the view suddenly switching to the actors walking against a dramatic CGI background of the future city once they've finished talking, with the actors walking at a completely different speed now they don't have to worry about running over the camera crew.

-The West Wing is not above lampshading its use of the device, though: after a particularly long Walk And Talk, Josh and Sam once realize that neither of them had any idea where they had been going, and each thought he was following the other.
+The West Wing is not above lampshading its use of the device, though: as early as the fourth episode, Josh and Sam realize that neither of them had any idea where they had been going, and each thought he was following the other.
 "Let's not tell anyone about this," Josh concludes.
 Also Lampshaded during a flashback episode to their first days in the White House when Sam asks Josh, "Do you mind if I talk to you while we walk?" and Josh says that they'll have to get used to having meetings in the hallway (due to not being able to read the White House maps).

 When Will Bailey first arrives at the White House he comments to Josh that "...you get a pretty good aerobic workout talking to someone in this building."
 Josh responds that he's heard the jokes.

 Toby and Sam had a walk and talk outside going to a breakfast place.
 Toby stops and wonders where the place is.
 Sam points behind them and says it was on the last street.
 He didn't want to stop their discussion.